The 2022 Whale Watching Season is going to be a splash!!

-Did you know that you can see beautiful whales right here on Long Island?
-Long Island Whale Watching is a great activity for anyone, young to old.
+Did you know that you can see beautiful whales on Long Island?
+Long Island Whale Watching is an excellent activity for anyone, young to old.

 What kind of whales can you see on one of our Whale Watching Cruises?